Shiren the Wanderer: Games

 The games are primarily developed and published by Spike Chunsoft, formerly Chunsoft before the merging in 2012.
 There are exceptions where a few games were developed or published by other companies, whether in Japan or in the west.
-Across the series, including spin-offs and excluding remakes and ports throughout the years, there have been 11 games released in total, with The Tower of Fortune and the Dice of Fate being the most recent mainline game to be released as both a unique game in 2010, and a ported game as of 2022.
+Across the series, including spin-offs and excluding remakes and ports throughout the years, there have been 12 games released in total, with The Mystery Dungeon of Serpentcoil Island being the most recent mainline game that was released in 2024.
+Prior to that game, the series was dormant with The Tower of Fortune and the Dice of Fate, released in 2010, which was the last mainline game for over thirteen years.

 As this series remained in Japan for a long time, it was only in 2008 that it got its first release outside of Japan with the Nintendo DS release of Mystery Dungeon: Shiren the Wanderer, published by Sega.
-Back then, and even today, there have been fan translations of this series in many languages, including English, such as the fan translation of Oni Invasion!
-Shiren Castle! completed exactly 21 years after its initial release.
+There have been fan translations of this series in many languages prior to that year, including English, and is still receiving them lately, such as the fan translation of Shiren's Castle and the Oni Invasion completed exactly 21 years after its initial release.

 The series had its first spin-off game in 2004, titled Shiren Monsters: Netsal.
 It is only one game based on its monsters.
 Its gameplay was notably changed to the sport genre, specifically towards association football, compared to the mainline's roguelike genre.
 Another game for the series was released for pachinko machines in 2013, titled Shiren the Wanderer: Princess Suzune and the Tower of Slumber.

+Plot

+While the series does not have an exact year of when it occurs, there exists a timeline for the eponymous protagonist and his friend Asuka.
+Canonically, Shiren's Castle and the Oni Invasion is the earliest point of the story, where Shiren began his adventure with Koppa when he was a child, and goes up to The Sleeping Princess and the Karakuri Mansion, where he learns about his descendants and his family at 21.
+Throughout the series, beings known as the Eight Rivanian Beast Gods observe, if not obstruct Shiren during his adventures.